 Is it wise to choose group therapy for your child?
-Will your child get the most out of a group therapy session, in terms of attention provided other children will be around?
+Will your child get the most out of a group therapy session in terms of attention, provided other children will be around?

-Although there are numerous benefits to private one-on-one therapy and often children will need individual support, group therapy is a functional way of helping your child learn new skills and practice new goals in a realistic setting that will help them generalize the newly learned skills more easily.
+Although there are numerous benefits to private one-on-one therapy and often children will need individual support, group therapy is a functional way of helping your child develop new skills and practice new goals in a realistic setting that will help them generalize the newly learned skills more easily.

 References:Rosenthal, W.S.
 (2004).
 Group therapy is better than individual therapy: With special attention to stuttering.
 SIG 2 Perspectives on Neurophysiology and Neurogenic Speech and Language Disorders, Vol. 14, 3-8.